andrewjleavitt/greeting-rb/README.md

 ## Requirement 8

 Allow the input to escape intentional commas introduced by Requirement 7.
 These can be escaped in the same manner that CSV is, with double quotes surrounding the entry.
-For example, For example, when `name` is ["Bob", "\"Charlie, Dianne\""], then the method should return the string `"Hello, Bob and Charlie, Dianne."`.
+For example, when `name` is ["Bob", "\"Charlie, Dianne\""], then the method should return the string `"Hello, Bob and Charlie, Dianne."`.